nicholasyager/frecog/README.md

 Installation
 ----------
-For each person to detect, add a new numbered folder in "Data".
+For each person to detect, add a new numbered folder in "data".
 Each identity and corresponding data number should be added to the identities.txt file in as shown in the files example, and each training image should be added to the corresponding data number in training.txt.